MobileFirst-Platform-Developer-Center/DevCenter/labs/index.md

 ---
 <div class="container">
     <h2 class="no-anchor">Welcome to FoundationLabs</h2>
-    <p>“FoundationLabs” are video-based educational materials with step-by-step instructions.</p>
+    <p>“FoundationLabs” are are a collection of educational materials with step-by-step instructions.</p>

     <ul>
         <li>As a developer, experience first-hand the many possibilities available to you when using the MobileFirst Platform suite of products.</li>